microsoft/powercat-code-components/Calendar/README.md

 // or specific regional language DateValue("24/07/2022","en-GB")
 ```
+-   **Language** - Language in which the calendar should render.
+Important : Read 'Calendar Language' section of this documentation to know the language supported currently.
+For e.g. :
+Language()
+//or
+"en-US"

 -   **Show Go to Today** - Specify Yes or No to show or hide Go to Today option.
 -   **Is a Month Picker** - Specify Yes or No to show or hide month picker.
 -   **Is a Day Picker** - Specify Yes or No to show or hide day picker.